-- Go to your app store and download TeamApp.

-- In the app search for SPC Cycling.

-- The app will ask you to contact the administrator to get access.
+- Go to your app store and download TeamApp. - In the app search for SPC Cycling. - The app will ask you to contact the administrator to get access. - Let the administrator know which riding discipline you re interested in (Road Cycling or Mountain Biking) to get signed up to notifications

-Safety and comfort
+Safety